How to Export WhatsApp Chat to PDF: 5 Proven Methods

 How long does a WhatsApp chat export take?

 A chat under 500 messages finishes in well under a minute on both Android and iPhone.
-At 10,000 messages with media, our Pixel 7 took about 3 minutes to produce a 140 MB .zip, and iPhone was slightly faster at 2 minutes 40 seconds for the same chat exported via Save to Files.
+At 10,000 messages with media, the export takes roughly 3 minutes to produce a .zip well over 100 MB, with iPhone and Android landing in the same ballpark.
 The PDF conversion itself runs faster than the export, especially on desktop apps with native print engines.

 Can I export a deleted chat I already removed from WhatsApp?